heraldgo/herald/README.md

 [![GoDoc](https://godoc.org/github.com/heraldgo/herald?status.svg)](https://godoc.org/github.com/heraldgo/herald)

-Herald is a library written in [Go](https://golang.org/) for simplifying common server maintenance tasks.
+Herald is a library written in [Go](https://golang.org/) for simplifying ordinary server maintenance tasks.

 In case you need a ready-to-use program, try the [Herald Daemon](https://github.com/heraldgo/heraldd) which is based on Herald.

-It is not designed to do intense
+It is not designed to do massive works.
+It is suitable for jobs like daily backup, automatically program deployment, and other repetitive server maintenance tasks.

 ## Components